EGI-Federation/documentation/content/en/users/notebooks/faq/_index.md

 {{% alert title="Warning" color="warning" %}}
-Any modifications to the libraries/software of your notebooks will be lost when your notebook server is stoped (automatically after 1 hour of inactivity)!
+Any modifications to the libraries/software of your notebooks will be lost when your notebook server is stopped (automatically after 1 hour of inactivity)!
 {{% /alert %}}